Marc-Gee/seedsigner/README.md

 ### Verifying the Software: Confirm that your zip file is correctly signed
 Now, you will check that the software you just downloaded for your Seedsigner device was signed by the private key, as paired to the (now proven) public key. :)
-If the public/Private key pair does calculate a valid match, then we have genuine, signed, seedsigner software, :)
+If the public/Private key pair does calculate a valid match, then you have genuine, signed, seedsigner software! :)